Custom Templates

 Using Packer

-HashiCorp Packer is a popular tool for building cloud infrastructure Compute images, which is the recommended method for creating custom templates on Exoscale.
+HashiCorp Packer is a popular tool for building cloud infrastructure compute images, which is the recommended method for creating custom templates on Exoscale.

 Starting from version 1.7, Packer supports a new packer init

-plugin.
-Read the Packer documentation for more information.
+Packer documentation for more information.

 Snapshot instance disk using the exoscale